pelwer1/Deal-Init/README.md

 ```
 DealInit supports Savage Worlds style card based inititive by dealing cards to the Turn Order and
 sorting the order by suit.
-(Note: If you are using the amazing VTTES to enhance your Roll20 experience, you must disable
+(Note: If you are using VTTES to enhance your Roll20 experience, you must disable
 "Automatically Sort Initiative" in the VTTES config settings for Deal-Init to work properly.)

 DealInit does not utilize the Roll20 deck system.
 Instead it manages an internal array of cards